aidh-aadil/sparky-bot/README.md

 - `slap` : Generate a gif of you slapping a user
 - `sleep` : Generate a gif to show that you are asleep
 - `smile` : Generate a gif to show that you are smiling
+- `thumbsup` : Generate a gif to show that you are thumbs upping

 ### Fun commands